kernelkaribou/homeassistant/dozzle/README.md

 3. Update all desired configuration settings, more info at [dozzle.dev](https://dozzle.dev)
 4. Start the "Dozzle" add-on.
 5. Check the logs of the "Dozzle" add-on to see if everything went well.
-6. Open the web interface at http://homeassistant.local:8080.
+6. Open the web interface using Open Web UI button or sidebar option.

 ## Credit

 Want to thank the Dozzle project for all their efforts and providing the basis of this addon.
-Recommend supporting the project on [Github](https://github.com/amir20/dozzle)
+Recommend supporting the project on [Github](https://github.com/amir20/dozzle).
+Much of the templating was learned and built off the variety of [hassio-addons](https://github.com/hassio-addons)

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg